 Whenever you have placed a component or used a tool in the CET Designer drawing area, the component or command always remains on the cursor.
 Release the component/tool from the pointer in one of the following ways:

 - Move the cursor outside of the drawing area.

 - Press the Esc key on the keyboard.

 Applying properties for components

-When you place a component in the drawing area, a properties box appears where you can enter the component’s attributes:
+When you place a component in the drawing area and select it, a green Quick Properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:

-Navigate through the properties box while placing components, or once the component is placed and selected in the drawing.
+Navigate through the Quick Properties box while placing components, or once the component is placed and selected in the drawing.

 - Enter values using the keyboard.